Sugared Water issue no. 005

 handsome mouth saying, Wrong.
 E Minor.

-, your hands flashing against
+Do it again, your hands flashing against

 the keyboard, dreaming about cool bodies